vaccovecrana/gitflow-oss-java-slim/gs-docs/index.md

 If at least 4 of the 7 points above apply to you, this framework may be of meaningful use.

 Otherwise you can stop here (and perhaps share some insight on how you tackle the 7 problems above).

-TODO

-- Security considerations (i.e. where do artifacts get pulled from and stored to, etc).